sagar-makwana1112/Rate-management-system/README.md

     }
 - URL = /surcharge/{id}, Method = DELETE to delete rate detail and id is id of rate.
 Response status code = No Content(204) if success.

+## Run Step
+- STS or Eclipse = Select project -> Right click -> Select Run As -> Select Java application or Spring boot app.
+- Command Line = go to folder of where war file is placed and execute command = mvn spring-boot:run